kcarnold/cs344/content/home/syllabus.md

     -   Reflections are structured according to the three primary areas discussed in Grading above
     -   Specific prompts will be provided in Moodle, but will generally include what has gone well for your progress in that area (refer to specific evidence), what difficulties you are still facing, and what you want to keep doing or change.

 In the final weeks of the semester, project work will replace many of these elements (see Project below).
+You will present your project during our final exam time (May 13 at 9am) and submit your final reflection that evening.

 ### Weekly Structure